cgguerra/live-laugh-laos/_drafts/2023-11-21-thanksgiving.md

 categories: [Buddhism, daily life, culture, teaching, special celebration]
 ---

 Today I was talking with one of my American Center students on the bus who is a monk.
 His name is Nee.
 We are having a class at the American Center celebrating Thanksgiving today.
+I thought I'd include my second post about Buddhist monks here since I learned so much today!

 ## Monks and Novices